yitzchak/nontrivial-gray-streams/README.md

 (stream-read-line stream) ; → string, boolean
 ```

-Used by [READ-LINE][].
+Used by [CL:READ-LINE][].
 A string is returned as the first value.
 The
 second value is true if the string was terminated by end-of-file
 instead of the end of a line.
 The default method uses repeated calls
 to [STREAM-READ-CHAR][].